Ghost towns in the Mojave Desert are a rare sight but not forgotten. The California desert has been home to some of America’s most faded ghost towns.

 Amboy was a one-time hot spot for train travelers.
 The town has an old-west feel with its music and souvenirs on sale at the gas station across from Roy’s Motel.
 Inside are preserved memories from days gone by.

-Today, plenty of natural resources are available, such as springs, to provide water.
+Plenty of natural resources, such as springs, are available to provide water.
 However, Kelso is a site that had exclusive access to the ones needed to help the trains get from one destination to another.

 When the Spanish Revival Kelso Depot and Clubhouse opened in 1924, it became a beacon for hospitality in unforgiving terrain.
 The expansive structure included “a conductor’s room,” baggage room dormitories to accommodate staff members, and boarding choices that were available during World War II when the population reached around 2,000.